 When an individual makes an FOI request to the City, their personal information is protected on a "need to know" basis and isn’t made public.

 Collection of personal information

 We only collect personal information when we have the clear authority to do so, or when the collection is related directly to and is necessary for an operating program.
 When we’re collecting personal information, we must do so directly from you, unless we have legal authority to collect the information from another source.
 These rules apply even if the personal information is held by another government body.

 Use and disclosure of personal information

 The personal information must only be used for the purpose it was collected or for a use consistent with the reason it was collected.
-We may also use or disclose personal information in other ways, but only if we have legal authority to do so.
+The Act permits the use or disclosure of personal information in other ways, but only under very narrow circumstances.
 We have security arrangements to protect personal information from unauthorized use or disclosure.

 For example, if you make a bylaw enforcement complaint, we ask for your personal information (name, address, telephone number) in order for us to keep you informed of our handling of your complaint.
 As a complainant, your personal information is protected and isn’t made public.
 The only time that your identity as a complainant would be disclosed to another public body is to comply with Court proceedings.

 British Columbia’s Freedom of Information and Protection of Privacy Act sets out the access and privacy rights of individuals as they relate to the public sector.
 FIPPA establishes an individual's right to access records, including access to a person's own "personal information" as well as records in the custody or control of a "public body."